-- Veterans of any branch of the United States Armed Services may be eligible for the Grantham Veterans Scholarship - Applicants must meet Grantham University's minimum admissions requirements
+- Veterans of any branch of the United States Armed Services may be eligible for the Grantham Veterans Scholarship. - Applicants must meet Grantham University's minimum admissions requirements. - Applicants must meet any special program admissions requirements. - Applicant must provide official proof of honorable, general under honorable or medical discharge.

-- Applicants must meet any special program admissions requirements - Applicant must provide official proof of either honorable or medical discharge - Scholarship may only be applied toward courses and/or degree programs completed at Grantham University
+The scholarship may only be applied toward courses and/or degree programs completed at Grantham University.

 The Veterans Scholarship is offered continuously.
 It is not a competitive scholarship.
 Applications are reviewed upon each enrollment/registration.
-Students must state their intention to apply with the enrollment/registration paperwork and provide documentation proving eligibility.

-(University may require additional proof of eligibility prior to awarding scholarship.)
+Students must state their intention to apply with the enrollment/registration paperwork and provide documentation proving eligibility (University may require additional proof of eligibility prior to awarding scholarship).